twistlock/docs/api/descriptions/authenticate/post.md

 ### cURL Request

-The following curl command retrieves a token for user 'admin' with password 'password':
+The following cURL command retrieves a token for user `admin` with password `password`.

 ```bash
 $ curl -k \